 Maidstone Road, Hadlow, Kent

-A modest Victorian former Nonconformist chapel latterly acquired for Roman Catholic use.
+A modest Victorian former Nonconformist chapel latterly acquired for Catholic use.

 St Peter’s Church was built in about 1870 as a Baptist chapel.
-It was used for some time as a hall for the Anglican parish church before being acquired for Roman Catholic worship in 1971.
-It serves as a chapel of ease to Corpus Christi, Tonbridge (qv).
+It was used for some time as a hall for the Anglican parish church before being acquired for Catholic worship in 1971.
+It serves as a chapel-of-ease to Corpus Christi, Tonbridge (qv).

 The church is a polychromatic red brick building with yellow brick bands.
 It comprises a gabled nave and sanctuary under one roof, with a west porch and a lower east arm built at right angles with a further gabled extension east again.
 The windows are arranged mostly in pairs and have shallow triangular heads with alternate yellow and red brick voussoirs.
 Oculi in the west and south gables.
 The gabled west porch has buttresses with one set-off and a doorway with roll moulding and shallow triangular arch.
 Paired windows set at high level.